jeffsnff/Santas-List/README.md

 ### Updates

 2024-12-09 I am going to put this project to bed for right now.
 I wanted to get more features added, but I was not able to finish it for various reasons.
-That is okay though because this was just a little challenege for me to do to take a break from expercises and do a little side project.
+That is okay though because this was just a little challenege for me to do to take a break from exercises and do a little side project.
 It was good practice and I enjoyed it.